microsoftgraph/microsoft-graph-training/tutorials/includes/typescript/app-only/04-add-app-only-auth.md

     npx ts-node index.ts
     ```

 1. Enter `1` when prompted for an option.
-The application displays a URL and device code.
+The application displays an access token.

     ```Shell
     TypeScript Graph App-Only Tutorial